interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 *Errors*

-* ``ERR_NOT_MAIN_CHAIN`` = "Main chain submission indicated, but submitted block is on a fork": raise exception if the block header submission indicates that it is extending the current longest chain, but is actually on a (new) fork.
+* ``ERR_NOT_MAIN_CHAIN`` = "Main chain submission indicated, but submitted block is on a fork"``: raise exception if the block header submission indicates that it is extending the current longest chain, but is actually on a (new) fork.

 *Substrate*